What Are Agentic AI Systems and How Is SAP Using Them?

 CEO & SAP CX Architect, Spadoom AG

-Gartner predicts that 40% of enterprise applications will feature task-specific AI agents by end of 2026, up from less than 5% in 2025 (Gartner, 2025).
-That’s not a gradual shift — it’s an eight-fold increase in a single year.
-And SAP is one of the companies driving it, with 14 new Joule Agents unveiled at SAP Connect 2025 and over 400 AI use cases embedded across its applications.
+Gartner says 40% of enterprise applications will have task-specific AI agents by end of 2026, up from less than 5% in 2025 (Gartner, 2025).
+Eight-fold increase in a single year.
+Not a gradual shift.
+SAP is one of the companies pushing it, with 14 new Joule Agents announced at SAP Connect 2025 and over 400 AI use cases embedded across its applications.

-But what exactly makes AI “agentic”?
-And is the technology actually ready for production use?
+But what actually makes AI “agentic”?
+And is the technology ready for production, or are we still watching demos?

 What Makes AI “Agentic”?

-According to McKinsey’s November 2025 State of AI survey, 23% of organisations are already scaling agentic AI and another 39% are experimenting with AI agents (McKinsey, 2025).
+McKinsey’s November 2025 State of AI survey: 23% of organisations are already scaling agentic AI and another 39% are experimenting (McKinsey, 2025).
 Adoption is moving fast because the concept solves a real limitation of traditional AI.

 Agentic AI refers to systems that operate with a clear goal in mind.
-Unlike tools that rely on constant instruction, these systems observe, interpret, and take action independently.
-At the centre of this model is the AI agent — software that works within digital environments to carry out tasks based on current conditions, not pre-written commands.
+Unlike tools that sit there waiting for someone to type a prompt, these systems observe, interpret, and take action on their own.
+The AI agent is software that works within digital environments to carry out tasks based on current conditions, not pre-written commands.

 These agents follow logic designed around outcomes.
-They can identify a stalled process, evaluate available options, and take the next step without waiting for input.
-Whether they’re assisting with customer requests, processing vendor changes, or resolving internal service issues, the value lies in their ability to follow through.
+They spot a stalled process, evaluate options, and take the next step without waiting for someone to tell them what to do.
+Whether they’re handling customer requests, processing vendor changes, or resolving internal tickets, the value is in their ability to follow through.
+That’s the difference between augmenting humans and de facto acting as a team member.

 How Does Agentic AI Differ from Generative AI?

-Generative AI focuses on producing content in response to a request — writing a message or summarising a report.
+Generative AI produces content in response to a request.
+Writing a message, summarising a report.

-Agentic AI uses that same information to take action, complete the task, and handle what comes next.
+Agentic AI takes that same information and acts on it.
+Completes the task and handles what comes next.

-For instance, while generative AI might draft an email, agentic AI sends it, monitors the reply, and schedules a follow-up based on the outcome.
-That’s the fundamental difference: generative AI creates, agentic AI acts.
+Simplest way I can put it: generative AI might draft an email.
+Agentic AI sends it, monitors the reply, and schedules a follow-up based on the outcome.
+One creates.
+The other acts.

 What Are the Core Capabilities of Agentic AI Systems?